lambdaclass/concrete/ROADMAP.md

     code block in README/site/docs either compiles under an explicit fixture harness or is marked `pseudocode`/`text` with a reason.
 This item is a prerequisite for pulling the verified profile forward.

+## Phase 6.5: Compiler Pipeline Refactor And Invariant Hardening

+Goal: make the compiler pipeline have one opinion about each program before Phase 7 expands the stdlib and daily workload surface.

+Done when: shared type/policy decisions live in one place, every major stage states and checks its invariants, new syntax cannot bypass walker coverage, and pipeline debugging/reporting can explain where a fact was introduced or lost.

+This phase is for refactors pulled by real bug classes, not aesthetic file splits.
+A task belongs here only if it prevents "Check says one thing, another stage says another" bugs, catches a missed constructor/stage interaction, or makes pipeline failures reproducible.

+1. Centralize type and policy predicates used across the pipeline.
+   Today `isCopyType` / `isCopyTy`-style logic exists in multiple stages (Check, Verify, CoreCheck, Mono-style logic), and that scatter already caused conditional-Copy / trait-bound bugs.
+Create one shared module used by Check, Verify, CoreCheck, Mono, Elab/Lower as needed for:
+   - `isCopy` and conditional Copy after substitution;
+   - trait-bound satisfaction;
+   - resource ownership / `ownsResource`;
+   - type substitution and type-variable matching;
+   - strict type compatibility, including numeric width/signedness;
+   - pass-by-value versus pass-by-pointer/layout facts.
+   Add a gate with generic `Option<T>` / `Result<T,E>`, user generic structs, trait bounds through turbofish/caller type params, arrays, newtypes, and post-mono demotion cases proving all stages agree on the same answers.

+2. Add stage contracts and pass-agreement assertions between every major compiler phase:
+   `AST -> Check -> Elab/Core -> Mono -> CoreCheck -> Lower -> SSA ->
+   SSAVerify -> Emit`.
+   Each stage must state what it promises and what it assumes.
+Minimum V1
+   contracts:
+   - after Check: no unconsumed owned linear locals, params, or branch locals;
+   - after Elab/Core: no impossible type hints, illegal mixed-width binops, or hidden capability calls introduced by lowering sugar;
+   - after Mono: no unresolved generic declarations or type-var leakage in emitted Core except explicitly allowed generic metadata;
+   - after CoreCheck: binops width-compatible, capabilities checked, Copy constraints valid, unsafe/trusted operations facted;
+   - after Lower: SSA verifier passes, runtime traps are present for required checks, and defer/scope cleanup boundaries are represented;
+   - after Emit: checked operations lower through named helpers or named proven elisions, never silently to raw LLVM behavior.
+   Deliverable: `concrete inspect --pipeline-contracts --json` or an equivalent internal gate plus fixtures that intentionally violate one contract per boundary.

+3. Unify tree-walker coverage across AST/Core/SSA consumers.
+   There are recursive walkers in Check, Verify, Mono, ProofCore, Report, Lower, interpreter, and tests.
+Every new constructor risks one walker missing it.
+   Add a constructor-coverage manifest/gate proving every language/Core constructor is handled by: checker, elab, mono, proof extraction, report/audit, interpreter, lowering, value-flow spec, and differential/oracle coverage or an explicit compile-only/proof-only rationale.
+This is the compiler-pipeline version of the feature-interaction checklist.

+4. Strengthen CoreCheck into the hard "no invalid Core proceeds" boundary.
+   CoreCheck should catch frontend/checker/elab/mono misses before Lower.
+   Add or verify checks for:
+   - no unresolved generic/typevar leakage after mono;
+   - no illegal Copy specialization or post-mono Copy violation;
+   - no mixed-width binops or unchecked lenient numeric compatibility;
+   - no illegal non-Copy value-flow residue;
+   - no unresolved capability-polymorphic calls;
+   - no unsupported unsafe/trusted op without a fact;
+   - no user-triggerable layout/type hole that can become a Lower panic.
+   Gate with one accepted Core fixture per valid class and one rejected fixture per invalid class.

+5. Extract a structured Lower/SSA control-flow builder if branch/loop/phi logic remains ad hoc.
+   Historical bugs clustered around branch/loop/snapshot reconciliation.
+The extracted builder should own: if/match result values, loop headers/exits, phi construction, scope-local variable filtering, internal trailing-value handling, and defer cleanup boundaries.
+Acceptance gate: previous nested match, loop-after-loop-branch, `__last_expr`, defer, and value-block fixtures remain green, and a mutation that drops scope filtering or trap preservation is caught.

+6. Reduce ProofCore partial-def opacity only where proof preservation needs it.
+   ProofCore still contains many `partial def` walkers/wrappers.
+Do not chase a full rewrite here.
+Add non-partial wrappers or structural recursion only for constructs pulled by Phase 12/14 preservation proofs.
+Gate each lifted rule with one theorem that would fail if the wrapper delegated to an opaque partial-def shape.

+7. Move report/evidence output toward typed records before more report consumers appear.
+   This overlaps Phase 10, but the compiler-pipeline slice is narrower: internal facts should be typed records until the final renderer, not strings assembled at each report site.
+V1 target: diagnostic-code ledger facts, capability facts, runtime-trap facts, Copy/linear facts, and trusted/Unsafe facts.
+Gate that a new diagnostic/evidence fact cannot be emitted without a schema row and report entry.

+8. Enforce the name-resolution / qualified-name boundary.
+   Resolve should be the only stage that decides what a source name means.
+   Later stages may consume resolved ids / qualified names but must not reconstruct lookup from bare strings.
+This matters for modules, aliases, methods, traits, generated mono names, and report attribution.
+Gate with ambiguous imports, import aliases, methods with same bare name, and generated mono names proving later stages use resolved identity.

+9. Add a single builtin/intrinsic registry.
+   Builtins and intrinsics must not be separately described in signatures, checker behavior, elab/lower special cases, interpreter behavior, report facts, and stdlib assumptions.
+A registry row should define: source spelling, type/signature, required capabilities, safety/trust class, lowering behavior, interpreter behavior, runtime-trap behavior, and report/evidence facts.
+Gate with at least one arithmetic helper, one bounds/trap helper, one unsafe/trusted intrinsic, and one stdlib-facing builtin proving every consumer reads the same registry facts.

+10. Add source-span preservation audits across the pipeline.
+    After lexer/parser/check/elab/mono/lower, diagnostics, reports, traps, and
+    proof obligations should still point to original source.
+Gate representative
+    constructs: submodules, generic instantiations, desugared `if let`/`while let`, method calls, match arms, lowered runtime traps, and generated proof obligations.
+A fixture with a stale main-file span must fail.

+11. Add interpreter-vs-compiled coverage by feature, not only by corpus count.
+    The differential fuzzer is necessary but not sufficient.
+Maintain a feature
+    matrix: every language construct has at least one interp-vs-compiled test, fuzzer generator, or explicit compile-only/proof-only rationale.
+Gate that a new constructor cannot be added without a coverage row.

+12. Define diagnostic code ownership by phase.
+    The diagnostic ledger completeness gate prevents missing codes; the next step is stable ownership.
+Each phase/category should own a code range or category (parse, check, corecheck, mono, lower, proof, report, runtime trap), with source, hint, and report behavior documented.
+Gate that a new diagnostic code declares owner/category and appears in the ledger.

+13. Remove or encapsulate stringly internal sentinels.
+    Internal names such as `__last_expr`, `__destr_*`, mono suffixes, generated temporaries, and lowered helper names must be produced through one hygienic naming API.
+Gate that user-defined names cannot collide with generated names, and that generated names round-trip through reports/source maps without becoming user-visible authority or value-flow facts.

+14. Add generated-name hygiene tests.
+    Mono, elab, lower, proof extraction, and report code should all use the same generated-name API.
+Fixtures: user names that intentionally collide with `__destr`, `__last_expr`, mono suffix spellings, helper functions, and qualified module names.
+Expected result: either clean hygiene or a stable diagnostic, never a miscompile/report mix-up.

+15. Define the panic-to-diagnostic boundary.
+    `panic!` in layout/type/lowering paths is acceptable only for compiler invariant violations, not user-triggerable programs.
+Add a gate that runs malformed/internal-edge programs through parser/check/elab/mono/corecheck/
+    lower and asserts user-triggerable cases return diagnostics rather than Lean panics.
+Any remaining `panic!` must be documented as unreachable after a named prior phase contract.

+16. Add pass timing and IR-size telemetry for engineering observability.
+    This is not a public performance claim.
+Record per-pass timing, module/function counts, AST/Core/SSA node counts, mono instantiation count, obligation count, runtime-trap count, and report size in a JSON trace.
+Gate only schema stability and absence of private paths; benchmarks/performance claims remain Phase 17 release work.

+17. Add `concrete trace-pipeline --json`.
+    The command should dump per-stage summaries: modules, functions, diagnostics, capabilities, obligations, mono instances, CoreCheck status, SSA blocks, runtime traps inserted, trusted/Unsafe facts, and replay commands for failures.
+It is the human/agent debugging surface for this phase.
+Gate with one clean program and one failing program where the trace names the first phase that introduced or rejected the relevant fact.

+18. Add the Phase 6.5 validation artifact:
+    `scripts/tests/check_pipeline_refactor_contract.sh` runs a small
+    compiler-pipeline corpus that exercises central policy predicates, stage contracts, walker coverage, CoreCheck boundary failures, Lower/SSA control flow, source spans, generated-name hygiene, panic-to-diagnostic behavior, and trace output.
+The artifact must prove these refactors are behavior preserving for accepted programs and fail closed for malformed or unsupported programs.

 ## Phase 7: Standard Library And Core APIs